-Response from Julie Cheney who is the Assistant Director of Patient & Service User Experience & Volunteers at the Northern Care Alliance NHS Foundation Trust:
+Response from the Northern Care Alliance NHS Foundation Trust

 "We acknowledge the findings of the latest Healthwatch report and appreciate its thorough review of secondary care services.
 The concerns raised-particularly in accessibility, waiting times, and service delivery-are being addressed with urgency.